Roh7n/Roh7n/README.md

 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - 🌱 Exploring cloud container technologies.
-- ⚡ In my free time I solve problems on GeeksforGeeks and probably read some books.
 ---

 ### 🛠 &nbsp;Languages and Tools :